-Private breastfeeding consultations are available when and where you need it: in-hospital, in-home, or at rebirth wellness centre.
+Private breastfeeding consultations are available at rebirth wellness centre, 256 Central Ave, London, ON

-- Prenatal Breastfeeding Private Education in your home (90 minutes) - $98
+Private - Prenatal Breastfeeding Consultation (90 minutes) - $98

-We work with mama and babe at their pace to develop a personalized lactation care plan.
-Many mothers want a consultation just to gain self-confidence in their growing skills and some mothers have more complex challenges.
+We work with breastfeeding parents and babe at their pace to develop a personalized lactation care plan.
+Many parents want a consultation just to gain self-confidence in their growing skills and some mothers have more complex challenges.

 What types of topics might be covered during an appointment?

 Prenatal breastfeeding plans so that when babe is born you will be ready with the skills, information, and confidence to help reach your breastfeeding goals

 Understanding babe's normal behaviour and how it relates to feeding

 Breastfeeding management & information on normal baby behaviour, including sleep

 Tongue tie assessments

 Mastitis and blocked ducts